-The first thing that clicks to mind when someone saying their dog is aggressive is the dog bites.
-But this is not enough, aggression in dogs can be of different forms and some dogs do not even show their aggression.
+The first thing that clicks to mind when someone says their dog is aggressive is the dog bites.
+But this is not enough, the aggressive behavior in dogs in dogs can be of different forms and some dogs do not even show their aggression.
 Aggression in dogs is a symptom of serious behavioral problems in dogs.

 When your dog continuously barks on other dogs or even on strangers, growls, or tries to bite then it is time for you to seek professional help.
 Before that, it is necessary to understand what is the actual cause of this aggression.